NativeScript/docs-v7/docs/ui/theme.md

 ### Padding and Margin

-A number of class names are available to control the spacing of UI components within your application.
-The first set of class names allow you to quickly add margin or padding to a given UI component.
+Several class names are available to control the spacing of UI components within your application.
+The first set of class names allows you to add margin or padding to a given UI component quickly.

 The class names follow a convention of `margin/padding` - `top/bottom/left/right` - `amount`.
 So for example, `<Button class="m-t-2">` renders a button with a `margin-top` of `2`, and `<Button class="p-b-5">` renders a button with a `padding-bottom` of `5`.
 Below is a full list of the class names available, along with the rules that they output.